IMB-Computational-Genomics-Lab/SingleCells2018Workshop/README.md

 ## Oz Single Cells 2018
 By Joseph Powell, Quan Nguyen and Anne Senabouth

+1. Before you begin, please download or clone this repository by pressing the "Clone or Download" button on the homepage.
+This zip file will contain the data you need to follow this workshop.
-Please follow the instructions below to prepare your R environment, before beginning [this vignette](OzSingleCellsWorkshop.md).
+2. Follow the instructions below to prepare your R environment.
+3. You can access [the tutorial](OzSingleCellsWorkshop.md) here.

+Note:
+There may be issues for some users related to the R package "stringi".
+This package is a dependancy for some of the packages from Bioconductor.
+Try installing this package from this website https://cran.r-project.org/web/packages/stringi/index.html.

 ## 1. Preparing the R Environment
 Feel free to skip some steps if you have already done those steps.